davidarchanjo/docker-typescript-sample-web-app/README.md

 # compiles the project by transpiling TypeScript files (.ts) into JavaScript files (.js).
 The resulting .js files are put into the dist directory
 RUN tsc -p .

-# defines the application will be listening for request on the port 8080
+# defines the application will be listening for requests on port 8080
 EXPOSE 8080

 # defines the command to run the application